A Girl for All Time

 A Girl for All Time is a British range of historical and modern dolls, doll accessories, and books founded by Frances Cain.

 A Girl for All Time initially launched with a historical line of dolls, accessories and books which follows a fictional English family through 500 years of British history.
 In 2016, the company expanded to include contemporary dolls that featured friends who all live in modern day London.

 Founder Frances Cain launched the brand at the London Toy Fair in 2012.
 The company has won a number of toy industry awards for design and craftsmanship, including 9 Oppenheim Toyportfolio awards.

+The brand quietly ceased operating in 2025 due to Tariffs in the second Trump administration with the closure of their US Warehouse, which led to the brand’s closure.